Wabinab/Xenoblade-Chronicles-3-The-Book/src/36_trying_to_escape.md

 N: "What are they-"

-More and more black fog got absorbed into Lanz's Ouroboros. "**YYYYYAAAAAAAAAAGGGGGGGGHHHHHHHHHHH!!!!!!!**" They flew even higher than the highest point of Agnus's Castle, not looking back.
+More and more black fog got absorbed into Lanz's Ouroboros. "**YYYYYAAAAAAAAAAGGGGGGGGHHHHHHHHHHH!!!!!!!**" They zipped past the highest point of the Castle, not looking back.

 As tears aggregate in her eyes, she spoke her last words, "_Thank you, Mimi..._"

 The explosion never happened.
-Some bright light flooded the screen and they were forced cancelled their interlink mid-air.
+Some bright light flooded the screen and they were forced to cancel their interlink mid-air.
 Both were shocked at what just happened, "Urgghhh..."

 "Aww, too baaaad.
 You were so close."
-In between them, another female Moebius with ears that resembled a fox, and two pairs of them spread out like a butterfly wings, holding onto a staff with a gyroscope at its tip, having a ball of purple energy encased in between the gyroscope rings.
+In between them, another female Moebius with ears that resembled a fox, and two pairs of them spread out like a butterfly wings, holding on to a staff with a gyroscope at its tip, having a ball of purple energy encased in between the gyroscope rings.
 Both dropped on to the ground below.

 "AAAAAAAAHHHHHHHH!!!!"
-Taion used the remaining time to force grow his limbs and sent his Mondo as cushion a few meters above ground before finally cancelling their interlink.
-Effetely, both drop face down onto the ground, out of energy.
-As the Mondo ball disappeared, they both may had drop to the ground too.{{footnote: Too far, too many dust, cannot see.}}
+Taion used the remaining time to force grow his limbs back, sent his Mondo as a layer of cushion just a few meters above ground where they were dropping before finally cancelling their interlink.
+Effetely, both drop face down onto the ground, totally out of energy.
+The Mondo ball disappeared not long later.

 Seeing that they're fine, Mio dropped to the ground.
-Noah got hold of her shoulders and watch.
+Noah got hold of her shoulders and watch together with her.

 N, now back on the ground, the other female Moebius walking towards him.
 He was clearly annoyed, questioned her, "X...
 What are you doing?"

-She felt anxiety as her help wasn't appreciated.
+What had been done had not been appreciated.
 Pointing the staff at N, she complaint, "**Hey, I just saved your life!** Could I get just a little gratitude here?"

 Focusing on the ball of energy in the middle of the gyroscope staff, he asked, "Z's orders?"

 "Pretty much.
 Heheh."
-Meanwhile, Z was sitting in the theatre, watching in remote.
+Meanwhile, Z was sitting in the theatre, watching in remote, emotionless.

 Taion finally got strength to stood up, "**Another Moebius?!**"

 Eunie: "X, is it?
 The Interlink...
 So this is her doing?"

-Meanwhile, Noah and Mio was dashing forward, shouting, "**Lanz!**" "**Sena!**" "**Are you OK?!**" Arriving at where Lanz had stood up, he was angry,
+Meanwhile, Noah and Mio was dashing forward, shouting, "**Lanz!**" "**Sena!**" "**Are you OK?!**" Arriving at where Lanz had stood up, he was angry he had not been able to buy time for them.

 "Sparks' sake..."